 - Make it fun!
 Seeing your progress and working to stay on track is a positive thing.
-And if just having your budgeting meeting isn’t exciting enough, pull out a carton of ice cream and two spoons (that always works for at least one of us)!
+And if just having your budgeting meeting isn’t exciting enough, pull out a carton of ice cream and two spoons.
+That always works for us!

 - Get excited about your goals!
+Dream together about how awesome it will be when you’ve completed your goals.
 I always come away from our monthly meetings with renewed hope and motivation.

 Set a date, time, and place for your next budget meeting.
 Let your spouse know that there will be refreshments served, so it’s an event he or she won’t want to miss!
-If you’re spouse- and partner-free, invite your accountability buddy and celebrate together.
+If you aren’t meeting with a spouse or partner, this is a great way to check in with your accountability buddy and celebrate together.

 - Do you have regular (monthly, weekly) budgeting meetings?
 Do you dread them or look forward to them?